FAQ – Florida Sailfish Cup

 Can We Cancel a Scheduled Day of Fishing?

 Yes, however, that must be done in your account no later than 11pm on the preceding day.
-After 11pm you will not be able to cancel or schedule for the following day.
+After 11pm you will not be able to cancel for the following day.

 What if there is a tie?